cudail/snolf-rb2/README.md

 Sonic Robo Blast 2 does not allow saving with addons loaded by default.
 In order to enable saving use V_customsave-v1.soc: https://mb.srb2.org/showthread.php?t=45730

+## Controls

+Snolf cannot move or jump like a normal character.
+Instead they must take a golf swing.

+**Swing:** Aim with the camera and use the Jump button to time your shots' horizontal and vertical power.

+**Mulligan:** Hold the Spin button to undo your last shot.
+Use this if you get stuck.

+**Quick Turn:** Press Custom Action 1 to do a 180° turn.

+*Tip:* If the camera is getting caught on a wall use first person view to aim.

 ## Cheats

 Because this, by design, makes many levels incredibly difficult I've included a built in cheat mode.
 Cheats are activated by holding down the second custom action button and pressing a series of directional inputs with the WASD keys or whatever you are using for movement.
 When a cheat is activated a sound will play and an indicator will be displayed on the HUD.